HomeNewsAfricaHydrography Making Waves in West Africa

 Hydrography Making Waves in West Africa

 Rear Admiral Ayodeji Olugbode, Hydrographer of the Federation, stressed the vital need to elevate the economic and governance importance of hydrography across West Africa.
 Speaking at the World Hydrography Day celebration in Abuja, Nigeria, he highlighted the event’s theme, “Seabed Mapping, Enabling Ocean Action,” and its alignment with the Seabed 2030 Initiative.
-This initiative aims to bolster regional cooperation through the West African Hydrographic Summit, facilitating joint surveys, data sharing, and presentations advocating for hydrography’s crucial role in navigation safety, climate resilience, environmental protection, and economic growth.
+This initiative aims to bolster regional cooperation through the West African Hydrographic Summit.
+It also facilitates joint surveys, data sharing, and presentations.
+These presentations advocate for hydrography’s crucial role in navigation safety, climate resilience, environmental protection, and economic growth.

 Exciting Innovations Ahead!

 Admiral Olugbode emphasized the planned showcases of innovative hydrographic technologies through exhibitions and demonstrations.
-He contrasted last year’s focus on hydrography’s role in maritime safety with this year’s broader aim: addressing regional shortcomings and aligning with global frameworks like the African Continental Free Trade Agreement and the UN Sustainable Development Goal 12 (“Life Below Water”).
-He underscored the ocean’s critical importance to human well-being and planetary health, stating, “The sea, accounting for 71% of the Earth’s surface, is vital for mankind’s sustenance.”
+He contrasted last year’s focus on hydrography’s role in maritime safety with this year’s broader aim.
+This year addresses regional shortcomings and aligns with global frameworks like the African Continental Free Trade Agreement.
+It also connects with the UN Sustainable Development Goal 12 (“Life Below Water”).
+He underscored the ocean’s critical importance to human well-being and planetary health.
+He stated, “The sea, accounting for 71% of the Earth’s surface, is vital for humanity sustenance.”

 Upcoming Events and Plans

-The Admiral detailed the ambitious agenda of the West African Hydrographic Summit and the 2025 Hydrographic Geyser Generation, including an opening exhibition showcasing the proposed West African Regional Office and Training Center (hosted by Nigeria), and demonstrations of cutting-edge technologies such as unmanned vehicles and AI.
-He emphasized the global responsibility to map the oceans, stating, “We map our oceans today to secure our future tomorrow,” and concluding with the Navy’s motto of collaboration and inclusivity, leaving “no one behind” in their hydrographic endeavors.
+The Admiral detailed the ambitious agenda of the West African Hydrographic Summit and the 2025 Hydrographic Geyser Generation.
+This includes an opening exhibition showcasing the proposed West African Regional Office and Training Center (hosted by Nigeria).
+It also includes demonstrations of cutting-edge technologies such as unmanned vehicles and AI.
+He emphasized the global responsibility to map the oceans.
+He stated, “We map our oceans today to secure our future tomorrow,” and concluded with the Navy’s motto of collaboration and inclusivity, leaving “no one behind” in their hydrographic endeavors.

 Working Together for a Better Tomorrow

 During a Q&A session, he further clarified the summit’s commitment to supporting neighboring West African nations through capacity building and resource sharing.
 He reiterated the overarching goal: to ensure complete mapping of the sub-region, fulfilling global agendas and avoiding a focus solely on Nigeria.
-The Admiral’s address underscored a comprehensive strategy for advancing hydrography in West Africa, emphasizing regional cooperation and technological advancement to achieve sustainable ocean governance.
+The Admiral’s address underscored a comprehensive strategy for advancing hydrography in West Africa.
+Additionally, he emphasized regional cooperation and technological advancement to achieve sustainable ocean governance.

 RELATED ARTICLES